We are extremely saddened about Dr. Jackson's passing, obituary.

 Because of his many achievements, Dr. Jackson has been the recipient of multiple awards.
 In 1997 he was awarded the National Science Foundation CAREER Award at Boston University of Medicine.
 This is the National Science Foundation’s most prestigious award in support of junior faculty who exemplify the role of teacher-scholars through integration of education and research within the context of the mission of their organizations.
 In 1999, Dr. Jackson also received the Frederick Douglas Isaacs Community Service Award for his creation of the Diving Buddies Program, a program which pairs at-risk kids with adults in the sport of scuba diving.
 Dr. Jackson received the Presidential Award for Excellence in Science, Mathematics, and Engineering mentoring in 2011.
 This award recognizes the important role that mentoring plays in the education and success of students.
 He has also received the 2015 CUR-Goldwater Scholars Faculty Mentor award.
 This award recognizes his work teaching and mentoring the 20 Goldwater Scholars from MassBay.

-Dr. Jackson currently lives in Wayland, MA, with his two children, Corey Alexander and Leah Alexandra Jackson.
+Dr. Jackson is succeeded by his two children, Corey Alexander and Leah Alexandra Jackson.

 More information and press releases about Dr. Jackson: